doocs/leetcode/solution/1300-1399/1336.Number of Transactions per Visit/README_EN.md

 | transaction_date | date    |
 | amount           | int     |
 +------------------+---------+
-There is no primary key for this table, it may contain duplicates.
+This table may contain duplicates rows.
 Each row of this table indicates that user_id has done a transaction of amount in transaction_date.
 It is guaranteed that the user has visited the bank in the transaction_date.(i.e The Visits table contains (user_id, transaction_date) in one row)
 </pre>